ergo-services/ergo/README.md

 ### Development and debugging ###

-There is a couple of options are already defined you might want to use
+There is a couple of options are already defined that you might want to use

   * -trace.node
   * -trace.dist